DominikMatuszek/internship-task-openx/README.md

-# Internship Task For Openx
+# Internship Task For OpenX

 This repository contains code for my internship task for OpenX.